 Before you invest in our securities, you should be aware of various risks, including those described below.
 You should carefully consider these risk factors, together with all of the other information included in this Report, before you decide whether to make an investment in our securities.
 The risks set out below are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or results of operations.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may have a material adverse effect our business, financial condition and/or operating results.
 If any of the following events occur, our business, financial condition and results of operations could be materially adversely affected.
-In such case, our net asset value and the trading price of our common stock could decline and you may lose all or part of your investment.
+In such case, our net asset value and the trading price of our common stock could decline, and you may lose all or part of your investment